How Honesty Helps Keep You Sober in Alcoholics Anonymous

 Read the Big Book of Alcoholics Anonymous

 This is the "Big Book," as members of AA call it.
 The body of the book was written by the founder, Bill W. There is even a special chapter for family members, Chapter 9.
+As a member of the related program, Al-Anon, I found Chapter 9 to be very helpful.
 Many people also get a lot out of reading the personal stories at the end.

 Honesty Makes it Easier to Stay Sober

 Do you feel that the world is crashing down on you?
 Are people confronting you about the lies you have told in the past, or debts you still owe?
 The 12 Steps will help guide you towards becoming more honest and this, in turn, will make it a lot easier for you to stay sober.

 When you are ready to do your 4th Step, you will do an inventory of your past behaviors, and the problems they have caused.
 You will make a list of all your defects of character.
 However, you will also make a list of your strengths, and the things you have done right.
 After all, when you do a business inventory, you make a list of everything that you have on hand, as well as the items that need to be replaced.
 The same is true when you do your 4th Step inventory.

 Now that you have been honest about your past behavior, you will share your inventory with the person of your choice, as well as your Higher Power, in the form of a prayer.
 You’ll ask your Higher Power to remove those defects of character, especially the ones that have caused you to lie and deceive others.
 Of course, you are not suddenly going to become a saint.
 However, you will feel much better after you have honestly and openly shared all your defects, as well as your strengths.

 Now that you have examined the issues and resentments that are causing you problems, you will make a list of people you have hurt, and become prepared to make amends to them, if possible.
 Finally, after discussion with your AA sponsor, you will make those amends, as long as doing so won’t hurt someone else.